xtd 1.0.0

 The following code example demonstrates several members of the xtd::collections::object_model::read_only_collection <type_t> class.
 The code example creates a xtd::collections::generic::list <type_t> of strings and adds four dinosaur names to it.
 The code example then wraps the list in a xtd::collections::object_model::read_only_collection <type_t>.

-After demonstrating the xtd::collections::object_model::read_only_collection::count, xtd::collections::object_model::read_only_collection::contains, xtd::collections::object_model::read_only_collection:: opertor [], and xtd::collections::generic::ilist::index_of members, the code example shows that the xtd::collections::object_model::read_only_collection <type_t> is just a wrapper for the original xtd::collections::generic::list <type_t> by adding a new item to the xtd::collections::generic::list <type_t> and displaying the contents of the xtd::collections::object_model::read_only_collection <type_t>.
+After demonstrating the xtd::collections::object_model::read_only_collection::count, xtd::collections::object_model::read_only_collection::contains, xtd::collections::object_model::read_only_collection:: operator [], and xtd::collections::generic::ilist::index_of members, the code example shows that the xtd::collections::object_model::read_only_collection <type_t> is just a wrapper for the original xtd::collections::generic::list <type_t> by adding a new item to the xtd::collections::generic::list <type_t> and displaying the contents of the xtd::collections::object_model::read_only_collection <type_t>.

 Finally, the code example creates an array larger than the collection and uses the xtd::collections::object_model::read_only_collection::copy_to method to insert the elements of the collection into the middle of the array.